Skip to content

 run $t

-Running LAMMPS + GPU on the HPC Platform
+Running LAMMPS + GPU on Daint

 To start a job, two bash scripts are required: a Slurm submission script, and a wrapper for CUDA MPS.